eth-act/zkevm-book/src/trees/internal/security.md

 The above structure for building knowledge-sound zkEVMs appears across many modern proof systems.

-* [**Marlin**](https://eprint.iacr.org/2019/1047) builds an IOP for the Rank-1 Constraint System (R1CS) and compiles it into a SNARK using the KZG polynomial commitment scheme.
+* [**Marlin**](https://eprint.iacr.org/2019/1047) builds a Poly-IOP for the Rank-1 Constraint System (R1CS) and compiles it into a SNARK using the KZG polynomial commitment scheme.
 Knowledge soundness in Marlin depends on the extractability of KZG and the security of the Fiat-Shamir transform in the Random Oracle Model.

-* [**Binius**](https://eprint.iacr.org/2023/1784) constructs a multilinear polynomial commitment scheme suitable for polynomials over very small fields, including the binary field.
+* [**Binius**](https://eprint.iacr.org/2023/1784) constructs a multilinear polynomial commitment scheme suitable for polynomials over binary fields.
 They apply their PCS to a binary variant of the Plonkish constraint system, enabling efficient proof systems even in tiny fields.

 * [**WHIR**](https://eprint.iacr.org/2024/1586.pdf), [**BaseFold**](https://eprint.iacr.org/2023/1705), and [**FRI**](https://eccc.weizmann.ac.il/report/2017/134/) construct IOPs of proximity, which are used to verify that a function is *close* to one satisfying a set of algebraic constraints.
 These protocols form the basis for building prover-efficient polynomial commitment schemes, often used in STARKs.